 - $8,300 is the average individual discharge.

 †To qualify as a low-income school, at least 40$ of students must be eligible for Title I aid.

 Teacher Loan Forgiveness Requirements and Eligibility

 Eligibility requires full-time employment at a low-income elementary school, secondary school, or educational service agency.
 Special education teachers may also be eligible.
-There are few exceptions to these and other** rules.
+Additional rules‡ apply, with few exceptions.

 - 5 years is the minimum amount of time you can be employed as a teacher before you qualify for teacher loan forgiveness.

 - Full-time employment for 5 consecutive academic years is a prerequisite of teacher loan forgiveness.